Improvised explosive device: Afghanistan

 Afghan insurgents operating far from the border with Pakistan did not have a ready supply of foreign anti-tank mines.
 They preferred to make IEDs from Soviet unexploded ordnance.
-The devices were rarely triggered by pressure fuses.
+The devices were rarely triggered by pressure fuzes.
 They were almost always remotely detonated.
-Since the 2001 invasion of Afghanistan, the Taliban and its supporters have used IEDs against NATO and Afghan military and civilian vehicles.
-This has become the most common method of attack against NATO forces, with IED attacks increasing consistently year on year.
+During the War in Afghanistan (2001–2021), the Taliban and its supporters used IEDs against NATO and Afghan military and civilian vehicles.
+This was the most common method of attack against NATO forces, with IED attacks that increased consistently year on year.

+IEDs used by insurgent groups during the 2001–2021 Afghanistan War caused over 66% of coalition casualties.

-A brigade commander said that sniffer dogs are the most reliable way of detecting IEDs.
-However, statistical evidence gathered by the US Army Maneuver Support Center at Fort Leonard Wood, MO shows that the dogs are not the most effective means of detecting IEDs.
+A brigade commander said that sniffer dogs were the most reliable way of detecting IEDs.
+However, statistical evidence gathered by the US Army Maneuver Support Center at Fort Leonard Wood, MO showed that the dogs were not the most effective means of detecting IEDs.
 The U.S. Army's 10th Mountain Division was the first unit to introduce explosive detection dogs in southern Afghanistan.
-In less than two years the dogs discovered 15 tons of illegal munitions, IED's, and weapons.
+In less than two years the dogs discovered 15 tons of illegal munitions, IEDs, and weapons.

+A U.S. Humvee, destroyed in the Afghan province of Panjshir.

-In July 2012 it was reported that "sticky bombs", magnetically adhesive IED's that were prevalent in the Iraq War, showed up in Afghanistan.
+In July 2012 it was reported that "sticky bombs", magnetically adhesive IEDs that were prevalent in the Iraq War, showed up in Afghanistan.
 By 2021 there was at least one sticky bomb attack a day in Kabul.
 They are used in both traditional assassinations and targeted killings and as terror weapons against the population at large.

 In November 2013 one of the largest IEDs constructed was intercepted near Gardez City in Eastern Afghanistan.
 The 61,000 pounds of explosives was hidden under what appeared to be piles of wood.
 By comparison, the truck bomb that all but razed the Alfred P. Murrah Federal Building in Oklahoma City and killed 168 people in 1995 weighed less than 5,000 pounds.
 A United States Army Corps of Engineers officer assigned to the nearby FOB Lightning analyzed the potential blast damage, which resulted in closing FOB Goode due to its proximity to the highway.

-ISAF troops stationed in Afghanistan and other IED prone areas of operation would commonly "BIP" (blow in place) IED's and other explosives that were considered too dangerous to defuse.
+ISAF troops stationed in Afghanistan and other IED prone areas of operation used to "BIP" (blow in place) IEDs and other explosives that were considered too dangerous to defuse.

+Cameroon

+IEDs are being used by Ambazonian separatists in the ongoing Anglophone Crisis.